doug-square/dgsq.net/README.md

 Content goes here...
 ```

-The date format supports full timestamps with timezone information.
+- The `date` format supports full timestamps with timezone information.
 If you don't specify a time, the system will use the current time.
 If you don't specify a timezone, the system will use your local timezone.
+- The optional `lastmod` field allows you to specify the date and time the content was last modified.
+It uses the same format as `date`.
+If omitted, it defaults to the `date` value.
+This field is used:
+    - For the `<lastmod>` tag in `sitemap.xml`.
+    - For the `<atom:updated>` tag in `rss.xml`.
+    - To optionally display an "Updated on" date on the post page if it differs from the publish `date`.

 ### Post Description